system76/tech-docs/src/models/nebula19-1/assembly.md

 ![CPU duct rear exhaust fan](./img/cpu-duct-rear-fan-screws.webp)

 4. When reinstalling the fan, the stationary cover should face the back of the chassis, and the wire should face the upper interior corner of the chassis (with the fan cover's logo upside-down).
-The thinnest side of the bracket should face directly into the duct.
+The thinnest side of the bracket (without the 90-degree flange) should face directly into the duct.
     - The wire can be oriented in other directions if desired for cable management purposes, as long as the wire is able to reach the fan splitter board after the fan and CPU cooler heatsink are installed.

 ## Installing the GPU: